Using gnrnd4 on a PC

 Figure 10

-Then we double click on that file name, shown in Figure 10a, in order to open our RStudio session.
+Then we double click on that file name in order to open our RStudio session.

 Figure 11 shows the entire RStudio window.